Sugar substitutes include any sweetener used instead of regular table sugar, or sucrose.

 No matter how good the sugar substitute – moderation is still important

 When choosing sugar substitutes, it is important to be informed and take all advertising claims with a grain of salt.
-While artificial sweeteners and sugar substitutes may help with weight and glycemic management, they are not all created equal, not “one size fits all,” and are certainly not a license to overdo sugar and calories elsewhere, and should not be overdone themselves.
+While sugar substitutes may help with weight and glycemic management, they are not all created equal, not “one size fits all,” and are certainly not a license to overdo sugar and calories elsewhere, and should not be overdone themselves.
 As with nearly all foods, the more natural and unprocessed, the better.

-In your efforts to manage your weight and health, keep in mind that just because a product is marketed as sugar-free does not mean it’s free of calories or even carbohydrates, and certainly does not automatically make it healthy.
+In your efforts to manage your weight and health, keep in mind that just because a product is marketed as sugar-free does not mean it’s free of calories or even carbohydrates, and certainly does not automatically make it healthy or keto-supportive.
 If you eat too many sugar-free foods, you can still gain weight if they have other ingredients that contain calories, and you can still be at risk for the same health problems.

 The bottom line